StevenWingett/Bioinformatics_Computer_Cluster_Course/3_Cluster_Computing.md

 **PLEASE REFER TO IT/SCIENTIFIC COMPUTING FOR GUIDANCE ON WHERE TO STORE DATA SAFELY.**

-*Do you have sequencing data?
+**<span style="color:green">Do you have sequencing data?
 The Cell Biology Division has a dedicated storage location for FASTQ sequencing files.
-Please let us know if you wish to deposit data here.*
+Please let us know if you wish to deposit data here.<span style="color:green">**

 ### Checking current storage
 Although drives on the cluster have massive storage capacities, they can fill up!
 When approaching capacity (>90% full) some software may fail when running.
 To check how full a partition is, run the command: